 *Offered every semester

 This course takes a breadth-first view of the discipline of computer science, focusing on what computers are, how they work, what they can and cannot do and the impact they have on society.
-The course focuses on algorithms and how they are expressed through hardware, file machines, software and applications.
+The course focuses on algorithms and how they are expressed through hardware, virtual machines, software and applications.
 This takes the course through many aspects of the discipline, including social impact.
-CMPSC 112 is required of all computer science and computer studies majors and minors.
-Students from other majors may take the course, but applicability to their majors or minors may be determined only by the student's department.
+This course is required for all computer science and computer studies majors and minors.
+Students from other majors may take the course but applicability to their majors or minors may be determined only by the student's department.

 CMPSC 200: Virtual Worlds (4)

 This course provides an introduction to programming using the Alice system, which provides a programming environment that supports objects, methods, functions, variables, parameters, recursion, arrays and events.
 Students will learn to write stories and storyboards and then drag-and-drop their objects into a 3-D micro world.
 Alice is provided free at http://www.alice.org